Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-where the subscript $2p 0$ refers to the ground state of a hamiltonian that includes electron-hole interactions through the BSE kernel but does not include electron-phonon interactions.
-In this picture, the time evolution of operators is given, e.g., by
+where the subscript $2p 0$ refers to the ground state of a Hamiltonian that includes electron-hole interactions through the BSE kernel but does not include electron-phonon interactions.
+In this picture, the time dependence of the operators is given by